TrentonFunt/rise-eval-1/README.md

 - Removed "Expertise" from navigation menu
 - Applied rising animations matching video blocks style
 - Optimized positioning to prevent text clipping
+- Reduced header height from 64px to 56px for more compact design

+### Expertise Section Implementation ✅
+- Implemented Expertise section with Swiper slider for mobile/tablet and 3-column grid for desktop
+- Integrated Cloudinary 3D cube videos with hover-to-play functionality
+- Applied specific hover effects: video shrinks to 91%, text scales to 91%, block background changes
+- Responsive design with navigation dots for mobile/tablet only
+- Optimized spacing, typography, and visual elements
+- Applied Aeonik font family to all text content
+- Increased block heights (500px-700px) and video heights (256px-460px) with responsive scaling
+- Enhanced title typography with larger font size (text-5xl) and normal weight
+- Improved spacing between video, title, and services for better visual hierarchy
+- Full-width video and text content with no left/right padding

 ## 🎥 Video Integration